hpshelton/hpshelton.github.io/_posts/2015-09-23-the-gops-make-believe-foreign-policy-world.md

 - foreign policy
 ---

-<p>Paul and Kasich were the only ones who apparently understand how the  world actaully works.</p>
+<p>Paul and Kasich were the only ones who apparently understand how the world actually works.</p>